MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-tasks.md

 ### Enable user account

-Allows cloud-only user accounts to be enabled.
+Allows user accounts to be enabled.
+For prerequisites on running this task for synced on-premises users, see: [User account tasks (preview)](../id-governance/lifecycle-workflow-onprem.md#user-account-tasks-preview).
 Users with Microsoft Entra role assignments aren't supported, nor are users with membership or ownership of role-assignable groups.
-You can utilize Microsoft Entra ID's HR driven provisioning to on-premises Active Directory to disable and enable synchronized accounts with an attribute mapping to `accountDisabled` based on data from your HR source.
+You can also utilize Microsoft Entra ID's HR driven provisioning to on-premises Active Directory to disable and enable synchronized accounts with an attribute mapping to `accountDisabled` based on data from your HR source.
 For more information, see: [Workday Configure attribute mappings](../identity/saas-apps/workday-inbound-tutorial.md#part-4-configure-attribute-mappings) and [SuccessFactors Configure attribute mappings](../identity/saas-apps/sap-successfactors-inbound-provisioning-tutorial.md#part-4-configure-attribute-mappings).
 You're able to customize the task name and description for this task in the Microsoft Entra admin center.

 :::image type="content" source="media/lifecycle-workflow-task/enable-task.png" alt-text="Screenshot of Workflows task: enable user account.":::